TerenceNg03/Colorizer/README.md

-# GAN-Colorize
+# Colorizer

-A GAN based grayscale image colorizing neural network.
+A CNN based grayscale image colorizing neural network.

 ### To Do List